toneillcodes/DataHound/README.md

 | HTTP | Generic HTTP collector |
 | LDAP | Generic LDAP collector |

-* Review the [Collector Guide](CollectorGuide.md) for an expanded list of collectors in development.
+* Review the [Collector Guide](CollectorGuide.md) for an expanded list of collectors in development, the status and any known limitations or issues.
 * Review the [Collector Configuration Guide](CollectorConfigurationGuide.md) for details on the JSON file format and available properties for existing collectors (e.g., ```source_type```, ```column_mapping```).

 #### Arguments
 | Parameter | Argument Values | Required? | Description |